- Taking x-rays of patients teeth

 Phone: (802) 857-7926

 Electives (4 credits)

 CPR / AED and Bloodborne Pathogens Certifications

 What's Next / Employment in the Field

-Students interested in pursuing a career in a related field may seek employment as a dental assistant or enroll in a course of study to become an Expanded Function Dental Assistant.
-Some students continue their education and pursue a career in dental hygiene or dentistry.
+Students interested in pursuing a career seek employment as a dental assistant.
+Students also have the option to continue their education and pursue a course of study to become an Expanded Function Dental Assistant, or post secondary education in Dental Hygiene or Dentistry.

 Qualifying graduates are eligible to sit for the Dental Assisting National Board examination to become Certified Dental Assistants.